01 of 10

 Turn Off the Power

 04 of 10

-Strip the Wires
+Strip the Wire Ends

-Strip 3/4 inch of insulation from the end of each insulated wire in the box, using a wire stripper.
-If you're replacing an old outlet, make sure the ends of the wires are in good condition and have no nicks or scorch marks; if they do, trim off the damaged portion and strip the insulation 3/4 inch from the end of the wire.Continue to 5 of 9 below.
+Strip the plastic insulation from the end of each insulated wire in the box, using a wire stripper.
+If you are replacing an old outlet, make sure that the ends of the wires are in good condition and have no nicks or scorch marks; if they do, trim off the damaged portion and strip the insulation 3/4 inch from the end of the wire.

 Install Pigtail Wires